-“You can choose to be courageous enough to explore and examine the new understanding, and, it aligns with your inner truth and knowing, to enlarge your belief system to include it.” — Neale Donald Walsch
+“You can choose to be courageous enough to explore and examine the new understanding, and how it aligns with your inner truth.
+Enlarge your belief system to include it.” — Neale Donald Walsch

-Some people can do this soul-searching task by themselves.
-You can walk your spiritual journey by yourself, but you don’t have to be alone.
-Facing your inner dragons can be daunting.
-So, don’t feel ashamed to seek proper help, especially if you carry a large amount of emotional trauma.
+Some people prefer to do this soul-searching on their own.
+You can walk your own spiritual path, but you don’t have to be alone.
+Facing your inner dragons can be daunting, so don’t feel ashamed to seek proper help, especially if you carry a large amount of emotional trauma.
 Ignoring these kinds of issues keeps you “stuck” and unable to move forward.
 Deciding to keep going is a courageous step.

-“Facing personal truths and purging yourself of addictions or manipulative habits require strength, courage, humility, faith, and other qualities of a soul with stamina because you are not just changing yourself; you are changing your universe.
+“Facing personal truths and purging yourself of addictions or manipulative habits requires strength, courage, humility, faith, and other qualities of a soul.
+Because you are not just changing yourself; you are changing your universe.
 Your soul is a compass.
 Change one coordinate in your spiritual compass and you change your entire life’s direction.” — Caroline Myss

-When you accept yourself the way you are, it gives you the power to change.
+When you accept yourself just the way you are now, it gives you the power and the perspective to change.
 However, it is only the first step.
-Then it would help if you decided what and how you will go about making the changes.
+Then it you need to figure out what to change and how.
 We’ve seen people make good progress by starting small and working up to more significant challenges.

-One point of advice, be wary of those who claim they have the secret to your “personal truth.”
+One point of advice, be wary of those who claim they can sell you access to the secrets of your “personal truth.”
 We cannot find this truth in any book or affiliation with any belief system.
 You cannot find it in any religion, holy text, or ideology.
 Also, beware of those who say they have discovered a fresh way to this truth.
 In our experience, this turns out to be someone rebranding the ancient spiritual technologies.